kujungmul/dbscanWithApproximation/README.md

 Here is a simple dbscan source code implemented by Java programming Language.

-It is very simple to use
+It is very simple to use.

+In this implementation, we used approximated value for finding epsilon parameter by using sampling technique.

 FILE DESCRIPTION
 - ApproxEpsilon : Finding eps parameter by approximation